 Regular maintenance is crucial to the health of any diesel engine, especially those that are frequently used in demanding environments such as industrial, mining, and oil and gas sectors.
 Diesel engines should generally undergo maintenance every 5,000 to 7,500 miles (8000 to 10,000km), or 250 to 500 hours of use, though this can vary depending on the manufacturer and engine model.
 Keeping up with oil changes, air filter replacements, and inspecting the fuel system can help prevent serious issues, including the risk of a runaway.

-Can a Diesel in Need of Maintenance Lead to Runaway?
+Can a Diesel Engine Runaway if it is in Need of Maintenance?

 Yes, a diesel engine that hasn’t been properly maintained is more vulnerable to runaway.
 Without routine upkeep, oil leaks, faulty turbochargers, or clogged air filters can lead to the introduction of unregulated fuel into the combustion chamber, which can spiral into a runaway situation.
 The longer maintenance is delayed, the higher the risk becomes.